News-Feed-Rumor-Detector/NFRD/Label Propagation/README.md

-# Feature Extraction and Label Propagation with RoBERTa
+# Feature Extraction and Label Propagation with RoBERTa and KNN

 ## Feature Extraction